 - 500 g cooked beetroot not in vinegar

-- 130 g plain wholemeal flour - or some and ground almonds
+- 130 g plain wholemeal flour or plain white flour

 To decorate, optional